Filip Kalanin: FC Košice

+2025–26 season: Debut season

 On 21 October 2025, Kalanin signed his first professional contract with FC Košice, signing a 3-year contract until the year 2028.
 He had previously been playing for Košice’s B team in the 3.
 Liga.
 Two days later, Kalanin made his debut for the club in the fourth round of the 2025–26 Slovak Cup in a 4–2 win over ViOn Zlaté Moravce, saving a penalty to keep the game at 2–2.
 He was praised by the Košice manager František Straka for his performance.

 Kalanin made his Slovak First Football League debut in a 2–0 loss against AS Trenčín, becoming the youngest player to start a game in the league at 16 years, 2 months and 9 days, breaking the previous record of Artur Gajdoš from AS Trenčín.
+His next game would come in a 2–1 loss to FC Spartak Trnava.
+Kalanin was rated as the best player on the pitch for Košice, saving a penalty but eventually conceding a goal in the 94th minute of the game.

+International career

+In early 2025 he played for the U16 side.
+On 19 August 2025, Kalanin received his first nomination for the Slovakia national under-17 football team ahead of two preparation matches against the Lithuania national under-17 football team.
+A month later, he was nominated as a first team player against Slovenia, where he kept a clean sheet in a 0–0 draw.

+Style of play

+Kalanin is noted for his reflexes and work rate.
+He has been compared to Italian goalkeeper Gianluigi Donnarumma.

 Personal life

-Kalanin has a brother called David who is also a goalkeeper.
+Kalanin has a brother called Dávid who is also a goalkeeper.
 In August 2025, he signed a professional contract with SK Slavia Prague.
+Dávid currently played for 2.
+Liga club FC ViOn Zlaté Moravce on loan from Slavia.